 They still had many questions.
 How did the slugs obtain the TTX?
 Are there other sea creatures with TTX?
 Is it in the food web?
 Might it affect kaimoana?
 Cawthron decided to fund research to try to find the answers.
 A year later, they received a substantial grant from the Marsden Fund of the Royal Society of New Zealand to help them continue their research.
 (The Marsden Fund was established by the government in 1994 to fund research.)

-This project is now funded by the Marsden Fund and Ngā Pae o Te Māramatanga.
+This project was funded by the Marsden Fund and Ngā Pae o Te Māramatanga.
 Paul McNabb is supported by a New Zealand Ministry of Business, Innovation and Employment Te Tipu Pūtaiao PhD Fellowship.

 Nature of science